Mirza Shafi Vazeh: Education

 Shafi did not want to become a mullah but wanted to learn literature and different languages instead.
-As his father was alive, Shafi did not want to go against his wishes He continued his education in the madrasa until his father's death.
+As his father was alive, Shafi did not want to go against his wishes.
+He continued his education in the madrasa until his father's death.
 At the time of his father's death, while Shafi was still studying in the madrasa, Haji Abdullah returned from Tabriz to Ganja.
 According to Adolf Berje, Haji Abdullah was "of remarkable spiritual qualities and high morality".
 He played a significant role in shaping Shafi's personality.

 According to Adolf Berge, Haji Abdullah was born in Ganja and went to Tabriz to engage in trade.
 In Persia, he visited holy places and made a pilgrimage to Mecca.
 Later, he lived in Baghdad for some time where he met a dervish named Seid Sattar, who taught him about Sufism.
 After returning to Ganja, Haji Abdullah argued constantly with the local mullahs and akhoonds (Muslim clerics) of the Shah Abbas mosque, trying to prove the inconsistency and absurdity of religious prejudices and superstitions.
 Because of this, he made enemies of most of the local clergy.

 Haji Abdullah enlightened Shafi.
 Seeing the change in Shafi's mindset, the madrasa's mullahs refused to continue teaching him.
 After this, Shafi was forced to leave the madrasa and from this point, according to Berge, the development of Shafi's complete contempt for the clergy began.
-In his arguments with the mullahs, Shafi supported Haji Abdullah, who, according to Aliajdar Seizade, adopted him.
+In his arguments with the mullahs, Shafi supported Haji Abdullah, who, according to Aliadjar Seizade, adopted him.